Please see our frequently asked questions below. If you still have a question, please contact our office at (815) 727-8592.

 Defendants under the age of 18 may not receive supervision without a parent/guardian attending court with the minor to consent to supervision.
 Further rules regarding the driving privileges of young drivers can be found here.

 I received a citation for not having insurance but I have my insurance card.
 What are my options?

-You can either attend your court date and show the judge proof of your valid insurance from the date you received the citation, or come into the courthouse at the 2nd Floor traffic windows and show one of our clerks.
+You can either attend your court date and show the judge proof of your valid insurance from the date you received the citation, or come into the courthouse at our 1st floor customer service windows and show one of our clerks.
 You would also have to sign an Affidavit form, at which point your case would be dismissed.